argoproj/argo-workflows/docs/walk-through/dag.md

           parameters: [{name: message, value: D}]
 ```

-The dependency graph may have [multiple roots](https://github.com/argoproj/argo-workflows/tree/master/examples/dag-multiroot.yaml).
-The templates called from a DAG or steps template can themselves be DAG or steps templates.
-This can allow for complex workflows to be split into manageable pieces.
+The dependency graph may have [multiple roots](https://github.com/argoproj/argo-workflows/tree/main/examples/dag-multiroot.yaml).
+The templates called from a DAG or steps template can themselves be DAG or steps templates, allowing complex workflows to be split into manageable pieces.

-The DAG logic has a built-in `fail fast` feature to stop scheduling new steps, as soon as it detects that one of the DAG nodes is failed.
-Then it waits until all DAG nodes are completed before failing the DAG itself.
-The [FailFast](https://github.com/argoproj/argo-workflows/tree/master/examples/dag-disable-failFast.yaml) flag default is `true`,  if set to `false`, it will allow a DAG to run all branches of the DAG to completion (either success or failure), regardless of the failed outcomes of branches in the DAG.
-More info and example about this feature at [here](https://github.com/argoproj/argo-workflows/issues/1442).
+## Enhanced Depends

+For more complicated, conditional dependencies, you can use the [Enhanced Depends](../enhanced-depends-logic.md) feature.

+## Fail Fast

+By default, DAGs fail fast: when one task fails, no new tasks will be scheduled.
+Once all running tasks are completed, the DAG will be marked as failed.

+If [`failFast`](https://github.com/argoproj/argo-workflows/tree/main/examples/dag-disable-failFast.yaml) is set to `false` for a DAG, all branches will run to completion, regardless of failures in other branches.